JiscCTI/misp-docker/pages/dev/principles.md

 Optional functionality should be supported as much as possible, without impeding on core functionality, e.g. install all dependencies but not setting default options which would require an optional service or component which not all users will have free access to.

+## Build Dependencies

+Our images have been built and tested against Docker Engine v27, however they should build on any Linux-based Docker Engine which supports multi-stage images.
+The built images should run on any Linux-based Docker Engine.